RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Introduction

 \section{Introduction}

 Manipulation is a core challenge in robotics, and attaining human-level proficiency in dynamic and dexterous manipulation tasks has long been a central goal of the field~\cite{kim2024openvla,black2024pi_0,black2025pi_0.5,liu2024rdt}.
 High-quality datasets hold the promise of enabling data-driven acquisition of complex and dexterous robotic skills~\cite{o2024open,khazatsky2024droid,wu2024robomind}.
-By learning from rich, diverse, and task-relevant demonstrations, an effective imitation or supervised learning method should in principle be able to acquire highly proficient manipulation policies that are well-aligned with the physical constraints and dynamics of real-world deployment scenarios~\cite{su2025dense,ze20243d,chi2023diffusion,gervet2023act3d,kim2024openvla,liu2024rdt,liu2025hybridvla,black2024pi_0,black2025pi_0.5,fan2025xr}.
-Just as human expertise is built through repeated observation and practice, robots rely on large-scale, high-fidelity datasets to generalize across tasks, objects, and environments—making dataset quality and coverage a cornerstone of scalable robot learning.
+By learning from rich, diverse, and task-relevant demonstrations, an effective imitation learning method can acquire highly proficient manipulation policies that are well-aligned with the physical constraints and dynamics of real-world deployment scenarios~\cite{su2025dense,ze20243d,chi2023diffusion,gervet2023act3d,kim2024openvla,liu2024rdt,liu2025hybridvla,black2024pi_0,black2025pi_0.5,fan2025xr}.
+Just as human expertise is built through repeated observation and practice, robots rely on large-scale, high-fidelity datasets to generalize across tasks, objects, and environments, which makes dataset quality and coverage a cornerstone of scalable robot learning.